 Released in 1985, What Sex Am I? is a landmark documentary directed by Academy Award-winning filmmaker Lee Grant.
 The film is both an intimate exploration of the lives of transgender individuals and a broader investigation into the complexity of gender identity.
 At a time when transgender issues were far less understood or discussed in the mainstream, What Sex Am I? offered a compassionate, sensitive, and often unflinching look at the experiences of transsexuals and transvestites.

+The documentary's central theme is the struggle for identity, particularly the quest to reconcile one's internal sense of gender with the external expectations of society.
+While groundbreaking in its honest portrayal of transgender individuals in the mid-1980s, the film remains relevant even today, offering insights into the ongoing conversation about gender, identity, and societal norms.
 Lee Grant's interest in the trans community was sparked after seeing the Broadway production of La Cage aux Folles, which portrayed a fictionalized version of the lives of transgender and drag performers.
 This led her to begin researching the lives of real transsexuals and transvestites for her documentary.
 The result, What Sex Am I?, was produced under her partnership with her husband, producer Joseph Feury, and aired on HBO.
 The film was an ambitious and empathetic undertaking, offering a rare glimpse into the lived experiences of individuals who were often marginalized or misunderstood.
 Grant’s decision to focus on the lives of transgender individuals was driven by a desire to explore gender beyond the confines of traditional male and female binaries.
 The documentary follows several transgender individuals, including Miss Veronica York, a beautiful trans woman working as a dancer at Baby O's strip club in Houston, Texas.
 Through York and others like her, the documentary explores the emotional and psychological toll of gender dysphoria—the distress caused when an individual’s gender identity does not align with the sex they were assigned at birth.

 Defining the Terms One of the key distinctions in the film is between "transsexuals" and "transvestites," terms which, in the 1980s, were often used interchangeably but carry distinct meanings.
 What Sex Am I? explains these differences clearly: transvestites are individuals, typically men, who experience a strong desire to wear clothing typically associated with the opposite sex—often driven by fetishistic or emotional needs.
 Transsexuals, on the other hand, are people whose gender identity does not match their assigned sex at birth, and who may undergo medical procedures such as hormone therapy or sex reassignment surgery to align their physical characteristics with their internal gender identity.
 Grant's documentary, however, does not simply focus on medical procedures or the technical aspects of transitioning.
 Instead, it delves into the emotional and social experiences of these individuals—showing the complexities of their identities and the emotional cost of navigating a world that often denies their lived experiences.